awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 DATEFORMAT \[AS\] \{'*dateformat\_string*' \| 'auto' \}  <a name="copy-dateformat"></a>
 If no DATEFORMAT is specified, the default format is `'YYYY-MM-DD'`\.
 For example, an alternative valid format is `'MM-DD-YYYY'`\.
 If the COPY command doesn't recognize the format of your date or time values, or if your date or time values use different formats, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
 The `'auto'` argument recognizes several formats that aren't supported when using a DATEFORMAT and TIMEFORMAT string\.
 The `'auto'`' keyword is case\-sensitive\.
-For more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
+For more information, see [Using automatic recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
 The date format can include time information \(hour, minutes, seconds\), but this information is ignored\.
 The AS keyword is optional\.
-For more information, see [ DATEFORMAT and TIMEFORMAT Strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
+For more information, see [ DATEFORMAT and TIMEFORMAT strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.

 EMPTYASNULL   <a name="copy-emptyasnull"></a>
 Indicates that Amazon Redshift should load empty CHAR and VARCHAR fields as NULL\.
 Empty fields for other data types, such as INT, are always loaded with NULL\.
 Empty fields occur when data contains two delimiters in succession with no characters between the delimiters\.
 EMPTYASNULL and NULL AS '' \(empty string\) produce the same behavior\.